pgjdbc/pgjdbc/docs/documentation/head/connect.md

 	Put the connection in read-only mode

-* **disableColumnSanitiser** = boolean
+* **columnSanitiserDisabled** = boolean

 	Enable optimization that disables column name sanitiser.

 * **assumeMinServerVersion** = String

 	Assume that the server is at least the given version, thus enabling to some optimization at connection time instead of trying to be version blind.

 * **currentSchema** = String

 	Specify the schema to be set in the search-path.
 	This schema will be used to resolve unqualified object names used in statements over this connection.

 * **targetServerType** = String

 	Allows opening connections to only servers with required state, the allowed values are any, master, slave and preferSlave.
 	The master/slave distinction is currently done by observing if the server allows writes.
 	The value preferSlave tries to connect to slaves if any are available, otherwise allows falls back to connecting also to master.

 * **hostRecheckSeconds** = int

 	Controls how long in seconds the knowledge about a host state is cached in JVM wide global cache.
 The default value is 10 seconds.

 * **loadBalanceHosts** = boolean

 	In default mode (disabled) hosts are connected in the given order.
 	If enabled hosts are chosen randomly from the set of suitable candidates.

 * **socketFactory** = String

 	The provided value is a class name to use as the `SocketFactory` when establishing a socket connection.
 	This may be used to create unix sockets instead of normal sockets.
 The class name specified by `socketFactory` must extend `javax.net.SocketFactory` and be available to the driver's classloader.
 	This class must have a zero argument constructor or a single argument constructor taking a String argument.
 	This argument may optionally be supplied by `socketFactoryArg`.